Principal manifold estimation via model complexity selection: Conclusions and Discussion

-In this article, we proposed a framework of principal manifolds for arbitrary intrinsic dimensions $d\in\mathbb{N}$ using function spaces of Sobolev type.
-This framework was mainly motivated by \cite{kegl2000learning} and \cite{smola2001regularized}.
+In this paper, we propose a framework of principal manifolds for arbitrary intrinsic dimensions using Sobolev spaces.
 A Sobolev embedding theorem guarantees the regularity of principal manifolds.
-To reduce the computational cost and the influence of outliers, and to select model complexity, we proposed a data reduction method based on the concept of \emph{joints}. \cite{eloyan2011smooth} motivated this data reduction method.
-Based on this data reduction method, we developed the PME algorithm to estimate the newly proposed principal manifolds with intrinsic dimension $d\le3$.
-Additionally, we proposed a gluing technique for estimating closed manifolds.

-We used simulations to compare the PME algorithm to existing methods for scenarios with dimension pairs $(d=1,D=2)$, $(d=1,D=3)$, and $(d=2,D=3)$.
-These simulations illustrate that PME performs better than HS and the ISOMAP-induced method in many scenarios in the sense of minimizing MSD.
-Additionally, the ISOMAP-induced method is too computationally expensive compared to PME.
-PME is not inferior to PS.
+To reduce the computational cost and the effects of outliers, and to select model complexity, we propose the HDMDE algorithm motivated by \cite{eloyan2011smooth}.
+Future work may evaluate the performance of HDMDE as a density estimation technique in high-dimensional settings.
+Based on HDMDE, we develop the PME algorithm to estimate the newly proposed principal manifolds with intrinsic dimensions $d\le3$.
+We use simulations to compare PME to existing methods for scenarios with dimension pairs $(d=1,D=2)$, $(d=1,D=3)$, and $(d=2,D=3)$.
+These simulations illustrate that PME performs better than HS in many scenarios in the sense of minimizing MSD, ISOMAP is too computationally expensive compared to PME, and PME is not inferior to PS.
 However, PS is only defined for $d=2$.
-We applied the PME algorithm to radiation therapy by identifying the interior points of tumors, which are targets of ionizing radiation.
+Additionally, PS does not provide an explicit and simple formula of the map $f:\R^d\rightarrow\R^D$ defining estimated $M_f^d$, while we obtain such a formula using PME.
+We apply PME to radiation therapy by identifying the interiors of tumors, which are targets of ionizing radiation.

+HS principal curves, which apply to data in Euclidean spaces, have been generalized to data on \textit{Riemannian manifolds} (e.g., \cite{hauberg2015principal} and \cite{kim2020spherical}).
+In the meantime, PCA has been generalized to geodesics in \textit{Wasserstein spaces} (e.g., \cite{boissard2015distribution} and \cite{seguy2015principal}).
+Future work may investigate the generalization of our proposed framework, for which the HS principal curve algorithm and PCA are special cases, to counterparts on Riemannian manifolds and in Wasserstein spaces. \cite{kirov2017multiple} introduced a \textit{multiple penalized principal curve} framework permitting a fitted $1$-dimensional structure to consist of several disconnected curves.
+Our proposed framework may be generalized to fit a high-dimensional structure consisting of several disconnected components.